• Exhibitions

 RSVP by clicking here.

-Thursday, November 6, 2025, at 6 pm
+Friday, November 7, 2025, at 6 pm (new date)

 Pavilion

-She writes, “at a macro scale, the familiar suddenly becomes topographical, the ridges on a small stone catch light like folded metal.
+Telengut writes, “at a macro scale, the familiar suddenly becomes topographical, the ridges on a small stone catch light like folded metal.
 Pushing further into the microscopic realm exposes even richer textures that are invisible to the naked eye yet carry the material ‘fingerprints’ of each medium.”

-Choosing to work with a portable, low-tech setup as opposed to the calibrated optics of a biology lab, Telengut’s optical tools preserve a slight roughness, collapsing the distance between scientific observation and artistic image-making.
+Choosing to work with a portable, low-tech setup as opposed to the calibrated optics of a biology lab, Telengut’s visual tools preserve a slight roughness, collapsing the distance between scientific observation and artistic image-making.
 She explains that “the macro lens offers cinematic intimacy, while the microscope pushes beyond the limits of human vision, turning ordinary objects into abstract terrain.
 Together they blur the boundary between factual detail and poetic interpretation.”
-Through this process, she creates a frame for herself and for the viewer to see and feel the material world anew.
+Through this process, the artist creates a frame for herself and for the viewer to see and feel the material world anew.

 Alisi Telengut, working still for Materia, 2025.